tomit4/Auther/README.md

 environment on docker.
 In actual production, SSL certificates are to be signed by an official authority like [Let's Encrypt](https://letsencrypt.org) using tools like [certbot](https://certbot.eff.org/).

+### Docker Orchestration

+Once ready to start staging for production, ensure you have generated local ssl certs as instructed to above.
+Once you have a security directory both within the backend and frontend directories containing these generated ssl certs, simply invoke the provided dockerify script to spin up the various docker containers.
+This will invoke the docker-compose.yml and Dockerfile scripts in both the backend and frontend directories, which orchestrates the creation of a Postgres, Redis, NodeJS, and NGINX servers.
+Inspect that they are all running using the `docker ps` command.
+If all is looking well.
+Utilize the `docker inspect backend_app_backend` command to determine which ip address is running the frontend.
+This can be found under the `frontend-app-1` IPv4Address field.

+Once found, navigate there in your browser (make sure to use https).
+You should see the splash page ready to either sign up or login.

+### Production

+This project is not live on the internet as it is only a POC of authentication, and I don't want to be responsible should anyeone stumble upon it, create an account, find there's no app behind it, and leave their sensitive information on my VPS (see A Word of Warning below).
+However, for documentation purposes, I will briefly cover here the simple strategy of setting this up on the internet.

+Ensure you have a rented nanode on Linode/Akamai or a droplet on Digital Ocean set up (or any other VPS provider for that matter).
+Also ensure you have a domain purchased on NameCheap or other domain registrar.

+Ensure that nginx is set up and running as a daemon in the background.

+You'll also need to have the staged docker containers running as instructed above.
+Once all docker containers are running, reverse proxy the exposed frontend host/port to the host NGINX server.

+Utilize certbot to establish an ssl certificate and follow your VPS instructions on how to establish the CNAME records on your domain registrar.

+Yeah, I know I didn't go into detail, sorry but if you don't know how to do this, you'll have to do your own research.
+There are plenty of resources online on how to do this, so don't get discouraged...but also don't do this for this particular project, Auther is not secure.

+### Scaffolding Onto Auther

+Auther is not meant to be a fully fledged application, instead it is meant simply as a POC.
+It is simply one way of implementing the basic features of JWT authentication common to modern applications.
+Should you, like me, enjoy working with this particular tech stack for development, then you can start adding features behind Auther's authentication page.

+Firstly, you'll probably want to extend the time of the JWT_SESSION_EXP and JWT_REFRESH_EXP variables so that you can easily work on your application without the session timing out.

+**Scaffolding The Front End**

+Auther does not make any opinions on where the authentication buttons/links should go, and thusly it is placed just smack dab in the middle of the page.
+For my personal projects, I plan on putting these buttons in a navigation panel.
+Until I update this project with further features, you'll have to style the AppView.vue file (see frontend/src/views/AppView.vue) to achieve this.
+Incidentally, the AppView.vue file is the entry point to the expected application, and this is where I'd advise starting work on any page you that requires authentication.

+**Scaffolding The Back End**

+Auther's backend is organized in an opinionated fashion, and utilizes tools like KnexJS and Redis for DB and caching services.
+Additionally, Fastify's design around "everything is a plugin" requires some familiarity with their ecosystem in order to understand how best to scaffold off of.
+I recommend however, that you follow similar paradigms to the ones already in place (establishing db/caching logic within an abstracted service file, to be exported and registered as a plugin with fastify).

+NOTE: A word on routing, when working within docker, because this application runs on a single docker network, it is imperative that the names of routes do not overlap.
+Thusly, you cannot have an 'onboarding' route established in the frontend's router/index.ts file, as that would conflict with the onboarding routes found on the backend.

+### A Word of Warning: Auther Is Only a POC

+It is imperative that should you choose to utilize Auther as your Authentication strategy (with all the opinionated choices made), you must know that Auther is made more as a POC than a legitimate authorization strategy.
+Auther was made for me to learn this particular tech stack and also to solidify my own personal understanding of JWT authentication strategies.

+I believe Auther like common SQL injection attacks (as good as KnexJS strategies), common XSS attacks (as good as VueJS's http purification strategies).
+It also utilizes rate-limiting and input verification on both back and front end to ensure bad inputs are invalidated.

+Additionally, the use of docker networks to ensure there is only one point of entry to the application (i.e. no exposed ports except for the front end are available to curl on the world wide web).

+Lastly, all passwords are hashed/salted using bcrypt, and no passwords are saved in plain text, as they are also hashed as well before being stored in the db (though the redis cache does indeed temporarily hold onto the raw email).

+While I personally am unable to figure out how to hack this login form, I am no security expert, and therefore cannot advise the use of Auther on any large applications (or even small applications for that matter).
+Again, this is simply a POC to demonstrate the basic ideas around authentication using JWTs.

+In short, should you utilize Auther as your authentication strategy (and tech stack) of choice, please know that you do so at your own risk.
+Auther is written by some random web developer on the internet, and not to be considered as trustworthy a solution as other more well known authentication SDKs.

+### Constructive Criticism/Advice

+Please feel free to write an issue or create a pull request should you desire to.
+Again, Auther is solely a POC, but one that I hope to be a good demonstration of the basics around JWT authentication.

+I am always learning, and want to learn more about this topic.
+If you have some constructive criticism or advice to give, please feel to reach out to me here on Github.
+Alternatively, you can reach me on LinkedIn or Mastodon.

+**V3_TODOS:**

+- [ ] Refactor remaining utility functions into their own classes (will require rewriting of some unit tests)
+- [ ] Integrate basic CI/CD using GH actions and drone.yml